-Key Considerations When Caring for Older HIV-Infected Patients
+Key Considerations When Caring for Older HIV Patients with HIV

 Rating of Recommendation Statements: A = Strong; B = Moderate; C = OptionalRating of Evidence: I = data from randomized controlled trials; II = data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = expert opinion

 There are several distinct areas of concern regarding the association between age and HIV disease .
 First, older HIV-infected patients may suffer from aging-related comorbid illnesses that can complicate the management of HIV infection, as outlined in detail below.
 Second, HIV disease may affect the biology of aging, possibly resulting in early manifestations of many clinical syndromes generally associated with advanced age.
-Third, reduced mucosal and immunologic defenses (such as post-menopausal atrophic vaginitis) and changes in risk behaviors (for example, decrease in condom use because of less concern about pregnancy and increased use of erectile dysfunction drugs) in older adults could lead to increased risk of acquisition and transmission of HIV [3-4].
+Third, reduced mucosal and immunologic defenses (such as post-menopausal atrophic vaginitis) and changes in risk behaviors (for example, decrease in condom use because of less concern about pregnancy and increased use of erectile dysfunction drugs) in older adults could lead to increased risk of acquisition and transmission of HIV 3-4.
 Finally, because older adults generally are perceived to be at low risk of HIV infection, screening for HIV in this population remains low.
-For these reasons, HIV infection in many older adults may not be diagnosed until late in the disease process.
-This section focuses on HIV diagnosis and treatment considerations in the older HIV-infected patient.
+F

 Initiating Antiretroviral Therapy